Barbarossa Cave

 Its location in the Kyffhäuser Hills gave rise to its link with the Barbarossa Legend and its proximity to the Kyffhäuser Monument led to it being renamed the Barbarossa Cave (Barbarossahöhle) at the end of the 19th century.
-According to the legend, Frederick Barbarossa will sleep in an underground palace until Germany is unified.
+According to the legend, Emperor Frederick Barbarossa would sleep in an underground palace until Germany is unified.
 His beard is growing around a round table.
 To date, it has gone around the table twice, but when it has encircled the table a third time, the end of the world will begin or Barbarossa will awaken and begin his reign anew.
 According to the legend, until then, there will be no other good emperors.

 The Barbarossa Cave lies on the Karst Trail.